Integrality and cuspidality of pullbacks of nearly holomorphic Siegel Eisenstein series: Introduction

 \subsection{Acknowledgements}

 A.S. acknowledges the support of the Leverhulme Trust Research Project Grant RPG-2018-401.
 We also thank the London Mathematical Society for a Scheme 4 `Research in Pairs' grant (Ref: 41850) which supported a visit of A.P. to A.S. during which part of this paper was written.
+We would like to thank the referees for their comments and suggestions.